Stanisław Narutowicz: Later life and death

 Narutowicz ran as an independent in the 1920 election to the Constituent Assembly of Lithuania but received only 473 votes and was not elected.

-Narutowicz returned to his manor where he established a dairy; some of its cheese and butter was exported via Liepāja.
-He also imported new breeds of cows, sheep, pigs from England and Holland.
+Narutowicz returned to his manor, where he established a dairy; some of its cheese and butter were exported via Liepāja.
+He also imported new breeds of cows, sheep and pigs from England and Holland.
 In 1922, he established and led a milk cooperative in Alsėdžiai.
-For about ten months in 1920–1921, he worked organizing a district court in Kaunas, the temporary capital of Lithuania.
+For about ten months in 1920–1921, he worked organising a district court in Kaunas, the temporary capital of Lithuania.
 He also worked as an attorney in Telšiai.

 However, Narutowicz continued to face financial difficulties.
 His manor was mortgaged to a bank.
-In 1929, in accordance with the Land Reform of 1922, Narutowicz's land was nationalized leaving him just 160 ha – 80 ha for him and 80 ha for his son.
+In 1929, in accordance with the Land Reform of 1922, Narutowicz's land was nationalised, leaving him just 160 ha – 80 ha for him and 80 ha for his son.
 After a complaint to President Antanas Smetona, Narutowicz was left an additional 70 ha.
 At the same time, he received permission to mortgage his land for the second time.
 On 15 August 1932, fire destroyed a barn with 200 carriages of wheat in Brėvikiai.
 The losses were valued at 20,000 litas while the insured value was just 3,000 litas.

 Narutowicz also experienced some personal tragedies.
 His son Jan contracted tuberculosis in 1920 and required expensive treatments in Switzerland.
 Jan died on 15 June 1930.
 Narutowicz's daughter Helena experienced persecutory delusions.
 After various treatments failed, she was placed in a psychiatric hospital in Kalvarija.

 Narutowicz shot himself on 31 December 1932 in Kaunas.
 His son Kazimierz Narutowicz quoted the suicide note in his memoirs published in 1990.
 The note mentioned financial hardships as well as the hostile Lithuania–Poland relations.
 Contemporary commentators and later historians variously attribute his suicide to alienation and exclusion from public life on both sides of the Lithuania–Poland border, family issues, and economic hardship.
 He was buried on 3 January 1933 in a family grave in Alsėdžiai.